FlexiNail Fingernail Conditioner

 Apply a thin application once or twice daily.
 (There is a short video on the main page you can watch as well).
 It can be brushed on very quickly and don't worry about getting any on the cuticles or skin around the nail.
 It is important to let it sit on the nail for several minutes or even longer each time.
 You will NOT see it noticeably absorb or dry on the nail.
 When you want the excess oil off of your nails simply rub in (very gently) any excess with your fingers or dab off any excess with a tissue.

-How Much to Apply: To be effective you should be applying approximately at least a half a bottle per month.
-If you are using more than a bottle a month you can probably put on thinner applications.
+How Much to Apply: To be effective you should be applying approximately at least a half a bottle per month (of the small plastic vial - if you have the glass bottle then you use about 1/4 of the bottle a month).
+If you are using more than this you can probably put on a thinner application.
 If you find you are wiping away a lot of product then apply slightly thinner applications.

 NOTE: after a few weeks some or all of your nails should be starting to look better.
 DO NOT stop using FlexiNail just because it looks like they are getting better.
 If you stop - they may seem great for even a few weeks more - but then the issues that caused them to dry out in the first place may return.